How to start a Boutique online

 Templates come in several ways.
 You can buy a pre-made which is a template that someone has premade for you..it will include all graphics/backgrounds, usually a matching banner, and they will upload it straight to your hoster including all necessary text changes (ie Site Name) added into your site and on your banner.
 Premades will be the cheapest templates out there, because they resell them over and over again.
 Meaning that any person can come on and buy the same background for their site.
 In all honesty, I have only come accross a few sites that have the same background, so if budget is a main concern, don’t be too worried about purchasing a premade.
 They vary from about $15-$50 in cost.

 The second template you can buy is a Limited Premade…its the exact same thing, except it will only be sold a certain number of times.
 I see max of about 10 on this on many of them.
-Your chances are lower in running accross this background online.
+Your chances are lower in running across this background online.

 Third, you can purchase a OOAK, which stands for One Of A Kind, which means no one in the world will ever have your exact design.
 You buy it, its yours, the end.
 These are gonna run from about $100-$500, depending on how extensive the graphics are, the quality of work, and the fact that they are only sold once plays into the cost.
 They can also run higher then that if they include java.